 - Sending snaps: A more straightforward step, you can send and receive photo and video content with other users.
 These interactions are what built and established the entire platform.
 If you screenshot a Snap, the sender of the Snap will be notified.

-- Instant messaging: The instant messaging feature allows you chat privately amongst users.
-Responses can be sent much faster than standard text messages, and you can also see when the other user is typing.
+- Instant messaging: With the instant messaging feature, you can chat privately amongst users.
+Responses can be sent much faster than standard text messages, and you can see when the other user is typing.
 When you reply to a user's specific Snap sent to you, or a portion of their Snap story, your reply will be sent as an instant message.
 If you screenshot an instant message, the sender of the message will be notified.